-Early admission will be allowed if a student has made a B (3.0) or better average during six semesters of high school, and has an ACT composite score of at least 25, and has been recommended by his/her high school principal.
+Early admission will be allowed if a High School student has made a B (3.0) or better average during six semesters of high school, and has an ACT composite score of at least 25, and has been recommended by his/her high school principal.
 Upon earning 24 semester hours of college credit, he/she may be granted a high school diploma by the appropriate Board of Education.
-The student should initiate the process by making a request to the Associate Director of Admissions.
+The student should initiate the process by making a request to the Director of Admissions.
+Scholarship funding is available to assist during the summer following high school graduation.